Growing up, my family drilled into my head that the road to success was good grades, a prominent school, and getting a great job.

 At 24, I had already checked off the list that led to “success.”
 However, I didn’t feel successful.
 Instead, I felt like I was the protagonist of Groundhog Day, repeating the same day over and over.

 Don’t get me wrong, I was grateful to have a job that allowed me to pay for my expenses, bills, and student debt.
 I still felt like my work was meaningful, and thankfully, I was still working within the parameters of my career.

 But I hit a glass ceiling—AT 25!

 Trying to move up in a traditional work setting is not as easy as elevating your skills to the promotion.
-In most cases, you have to wait years for someone else (typically your supervisor) to see your potential as “non-threatening” and promote you, sometimes with very little reward.
+In most cases, you have to wait years for someone else (typically your supervisor) to see your potential as “non-threatening” and promote you, sometimes with minimal reward.

 I started gravitating toward entrepreneurship when I saw some of my friends boating around Miami on a Monday.

-I was stuck at the office whilst they were out enjoying the beautiful sunny day on the water.
-And no—they weren’t taking a day off work, this was part of their lifestyle.
+I was stuck at the office while they were out enjoying the beautiful sunny day on the water.
+And no—they weren’t taking a day off work; this was part of their lifestyle.

 Meanwhile, I was still at the office, with no hope of vacation in sight for at least several months.